 Blocking compromised passwords from the Collection leak

-Specops Password Blacklist is a hosted service with a continuously updated list of previously leaked passwords, including 21 million passwords from Collection #1.
-Following a password change in Active Directory, the password is checked against the Blacklist.
-If the new password matches a previously leaked password, users will be prompted to change their password at next logon.
+Specops Password Policy’s Breached Password Protection hosted service with a continuously updated list of previously leaked passwords, including 21 million passwords from Collection leaks.
+Following a password change in Active Directory, the password is checked against the breached password list.
+If the new password matches a previously leaked password, users will be prompted to change their password immediately.

-Specops Password Blacklist currently contains over a billion vulnerable passwords, making it a comprehensive blacklisting service for any organization that wants to eliminate weak passwords, or meet the latest compliance recommendations from NIST.
+Specops Breached Password Protection currently contains over two billion vulnerable passwords, making it a comprehensive password protection service for any organization that wants to eliminate weak passwords, or meet the latest compliance recommendations from NIST.

 Just because passwords didn’t end up in the current Collection leak doesn’t mean they won’t be included in future editions.
 As long as users continue using common passwords, dictionary attacks will continue to work.
 NIST recommends screening of new passwords against a list of not only compromised passwords but also common passwords.
 With the right tools in place, organizations can ban all of those passwords from being used in their organization.